Robinson and the Northern Kentucky Norse take on conference foe Oakland - WTOP News

 Auburn Hills, Michigan; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Trey Robinson and Northern Kentucky take on Allen David Mukeba Jr. and Oakland in Horizon League action.
+BOTTOM LINE: Horizon League foes Oakland and Northern Kentucky meet on Saturday.

 The Golden Grizzlies have gone 6-2 in home games.
-Oakland is fifth in the Horizon League in rebounding with 32.1 rebounds.
-Tuburu Niavalurua leads the Golden Grizzlies with 8.0 boards.
+Oakland is 2-2 in games decided by 3 points or fewer.

-The Norse are 4-7 in Horizon League play.
-Northern Kentucky ranks ninth in the Horizon League with 31.4 rebounds per game led by Robinson averaging 6.2.
+The Norse are 4-7 against Horizon League opponents.
+Northern Kentucky gives up 70.7 points to opponents and has been outscored by 2.4 points per game.

-Oakland scores 66.2 points per game, 4.5 fewer points than the 70.7 Northern Kentucky gives up.
-Northern Kentucky averages 68.3 points per game, 0.5 fewer than the 68.8 Oakland gives up.
+Oakland is shooting 41.8% from the field this season, 2.5 percentage points lower than the 44.3% Northern Kentucky allows to opponents.
+Northern Kentucky averages 7.3 made 3-pointers per game this season, 0.7 fewer makes per game than Oakland gives up.

-TOP PERFORMERS: Niavalurua is averaging 13.4 points and eight rebounds for the Golden Grizzlies.
-Mukeba is averaging 13.7 points over the last 10 games.
+TOP PERFORMERS: Tuburu Niavalurua is averaging 13.4 points and eight rebounds for the Golden Grizzlies.
+Allen David Mukeba Jr. is averaging 13.7 points over the last 10 games.

-Josh Dilling is shooting 39.0% from beyond the arc with 2.6 made 3-pointers per game for the Norse, while averaging 11.4 points.
-Robinson is averaging 15.7 points, 5.8 rebounds and 1.5 steals over the past 10 games.
+Trey Robinson is averaging 15.2 points, 6.2 rebounds and 1.5 steals for the Norse.
+Josh Dilling is averaging 2.4 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Golden Grizzlies: 6-4, averaging 68.0 points, 33.3 rebounds, 11.8 assists, 7.8 steals and 4.1 blocks per game while shooting 42.9% from the field.
 Their opponents have averaged 65.6 points per game.